Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Empirical Results

 The lower bound in~\eqref{eq:robbins} is applied to the factorial in the numerator of the multinomial coefficient $r_j$, and the upper bound in~\eqref{eq:robbins} to each of the factorials in its denominator.
-We thus obtain $\log \tilde{r}_j< \log r_j$.
-We follow this procedure because it is essential for the near-optimum permutation encoder/decoder that $r_j$ is accurately approximated but never overestimated, because the $j$-th partition cannot convey more messages than rearrangements of~$\mathbf{x}_j$.
-On the other hand the lower bound in~\eqref{eq:up_low_bounds_rho}, although convenient from a theoretical point of view, is less sharp than the one obtained using Robbins' result.
-As for the theoretical rate~\eqref{eq:R_partitioning_2}, $\log r_j$ is computed by applying the upper bound in~\eqref{eq:up_low_bounds_rho} to~$\rho_j$.
-Note that with finite precision arithmetic one can only exactly compute small factorials; when this is possible, no bounds are needed to compute either the empirical or the theoretical embedding rate.
+Observe that it is essential that $r_j$ is accurately approximated but never overestimated, because the $j$-th partition cannot convey more messages than rearrangements of~$\mathbf{x}_j$.
+The lower bound in~\eqref{eq:up_low_bounds_rho}, although convenient from a theoretical point of view, is less sharp than the one obtained using~\eqref{eq:robbins}.
+As for the theoretical rate~\eqref{eq:R_partitioning_2}, $\log r_j$ is bounded by applying the upper bound in~\eqref{eq:up_low_bounds_rho} to~$\rho_j$.
+For small factorials one may drop these bounding strategies and exactly compute $\tilde{r}_j=r_j$.